 During the late 90s, professional wrestling hit an all-time high.
 Fighting for the top of the mountain during this “attitude era” was the World Wrestling Federation.
-In March of 1998, this new WWF Championship belt was unveiled for Stone Cold Steve Austin.
-This design lasted nearly four years before being unified with the WCW Championship in December of 2001 by Chris Jericho.
-The Big Eagle was still held by the WWF Undisputed Champion until April of 2002 when a new belt was revealed and given to then-champion Triple H.
+In March of 1998, this new WWF Championship belt was unveiled for Stone Cold Steve Austin, though it had the older WWF block logo and was on a blue strap.
+It was then given a slight redesign with the WWF Attitude logo and placed on a black strap after the Smoking Skull belt was used by Steve Austin.
+This attitude era big eagle design debuted at the August 22, 1999 episode of Raw and lasted until December of 2001 when it was unified with the WCW Championship by Chris Jericho.
+The big eagle was still held by the WWF Undisputed Champion until April of 2002 when a new belt was revealed and given to then-champion Triple H.

 This WWF Championship replica was manufactured by the Figures Toy Company in 2001, the same year the WWF purchased both WCW and ECW, ending the Monday Night Wars and creating a monopoly.
 The belt features a total of six zinc alloy plates on a polyurethane strap.
 All plates have a light gold coloring and mirror finish, and are 2mm thick, meaning the etching is very shallow and can be tough to read.